diegomarquez/game-builder/README.md

-# Game.js
+# [GAME-BUILDER][game-builder]

 ![game][game]

 These are some files I decided to extract from a previous javascript project.
 These should provide all the things a simple arcade game needs.
 I am talking Asteroids or Galaga simple.

 By itself this repository is kind of useless, as it is nothing more than a collection of requirejs modules.
+You could try and figure out how to use them, though.

-For better results it is better to use it in conjuction with [generator-game-builder](https://github.com/diegomarquez/generator-game-builder), a Yeoman generator that generates the basic setup to start working with this stuff.
+For better results it is better to use it in conjuction with [generator-game-builder][generator], a [Yeoman][yeoman] generator that generates(dur) the basic setup to start working with this stuff.

 -----------------------------------

 ###### Current TODO List:

+- Examples 2.0
+    Redo them with the generator
-- Move examples into own repository
+    Move into own repository

 - Remove everything that is not the main source code from this repository

 - Redo the gh-pages branch build system to accomodate for the new structure
     - Rethink the page layout of the website

+- Hacer el empty example con el generator

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.